 1. If you need a towel, let us know.
 We don’t put them out for all guests since many dorm guests carry their own.
 But if you need one, we’re happy to provide one.
 We do require €1 for a towel rental if you want to shower after you’ve already checked out.

 2. Many hostels require that you bring your own sheets, or that you strip your own beds.
-At The Beehive we make up your beds for you and don’t expect you to strip the bed when you leave.
+At The Beehive we provide linens and make up your beds for you and don’t expect you to strip the bed when you leave.
 However, DO stay in the bed you were assigned.
 Don’t switch beds and if you want to change beds with someone who is leaving – ask at reception first.

 4. Bring an eye mask and ear plugs.
 This will help you sleep better so that you aren’t disturbed by the person arriving to the room late at night or leaving early in the morning, by someone’s snoring or from whatever other noises you might hear especially if you are a light sleeper.